salesforce/apollo/README.md

 sources** (or the equivalent in your IDE).
 This *should* generate all the sources required for every submodule, so...

 Feel free to generate issues and such, and I will look into it as I do want this to be flawless and a good experience.
-I know that's impossible, but it undoubtedly can be made better, and PRs are of course a thing.
+I know that's impossible, but it undoubtedly can be made better, and PRs are, of course, a thing.

 Note that also, for inexplicable reasons, Eclipse Maven will determine it needs to invalidate the _grpc_ generated code and will thus need to be regenerated.
 I'm trying to figure out the heck is going on, but when this happens, please